contractautomataproject/ContractAutomataLib/README.md

 modifying the feature model), then this would be another canonical product and the union of the orchestrations of `p1` and `p5` would be the mpc of the service product line.

-<h2>Architecture</h2>

-The architecture of FMCAT is is composed of three main modules:

-**User Interface** This module contains the Java class `App.java`.
-This implements the GUI of FMCAT, and it is based on an existing framework called *mxGraph* for editing graphs in Java.

-**I/O Module** This module contains the stand-alone Java class `MSCAIO.java` and concerns with the storing of file descriptors used by FMCA.
-There are three types of files used by the tool: `*.prod` files contain textual descriptions of products as described previously.
-An FMCAT is stored in either a readable textual representation (`*.data`) or an XML format (`*.mxe)`.
-The `*.data` format is mainly used by the command-line interface and it consists of a textual declaration of states and transitions of each automaton.
-The XML representation of FMCA (`*.mxe`) is used by the GUI for saving and loading FMCA.
-This file descriptor also stores information related to the graphical visualization of the FMCA.
-The module also contains, under the class `Product.java`, the Partial Order Generation from a `*.prod` file, computed when the product files are loaded, and it contains the utilities for converting a description of FMCA into one of the available formats.

-**Core** The core module of FMCAT is composed of, among the others, the class `MSCA.java` implementing the algorithm for synthesising a safe orchestration of services for a given product.
-This class offers functionalities for composing automata, for computing the union of `MSCA` (used for synthesising the orchestration of a family) and other utilities.
-The class `Family.java` uses another class `Product.java` for memorising the various products composing a given product line.
-It contains the methods for computing the valid products of a family, for computing the partial order of products and the canonical product.
-It is also used by the `FMCA` class for computing the orchestration of the service product line (i.e. the union of the mpc of the canonical products).